🧬

 Unique facts and fascinating details

-- The Irish Water Spaniel is often called the 'clown of the spaniel family' due to its playful personality.
+• The Irish Water Spaniel is often called the 'clown of the spaniel family' due to its playful nature.

-- Despite their name, they are not closely related to the English Water Spaniel, which is now extinct.
+• Despite their name, they are not closely related to other spaniels and are more akin to water dogs like the Poodle or Portuguese Water Dog.

 Frequently Asked Questions